University Chartered Organizations

 Student Publications: The Exponent

 The Exponent serves the university and surrounding community by providing reliable and relevant reporting of news, art and culture of interest to the students, faculty and staff of NSU and provide real-world experience for students interested in pursuing a career in any area of english and/or mass communications.
-The Exponent is open to all students who apply and are accepted for a position with the publication.
-Previous publications and more information about the Exponent can be found here.
+Published in print and online, The Exponent offers more information and access to previous issues HERE.

 Chinese Student Association

-The Chinese Student Association at Northern works to help international students on their academic studies and campus life, help members cope with any difficulties they may encounter at NSU, promote diversity on campus, promote good relationships between NSU and its international program partners and create a memorable learning experience for all students with quality activities.
-CSA is open to all students with an interest in Chinese culture, Chinese activities and support of Chinese students.
+The Chinese Student Association (CSA) works to help international students with their academic studies, support a positive campus life, and help members handle any difficulties they may encounter here at Northern.
+The CSA also works to promote diversity on campus and good relationships between NSU and its international program partners, and create a memorable educational experience for all.
+The CSA is open to all Northern students who have an interest in Chinese culture, Chinese activities, and supporting Chinese students.

 German Club gives students a chance to enjoy German culture, language and heritage.
 Even if you can't say anything beyond "Gesundheit," you are welcome to join the German Club!
 Lots of students from the region have German ancestry, and enjoying that - especially the food - is a big part of our mission!
 German Club holds their weekly Stammtisch every Wednesday at noon in the Student Center.